exercism/v3/languages/common-lisp/exercises/concept/basics/.docs/introduction.md

 ## Comments

-As a quick side-note before jumping into things, Common Lisp, like most programming languages, allows the programmer to write "comments" that are ignored when your program is being run.
-In Common Lisp, single-line comments begin with one or more semi-colons (`;`) and, occasionally, you may see the
+As a brief aside, Common Lisp allows the programmer to write "comments" that are ignored by the computer.
+Single-line comments begin with one or more semi-colons (`;`) and, occasionally, you may see the following:
-following:

 ```lisp
 (code...) ; => value